top of page

 Emily Shafer in San Francisco

-Emily Shafer is an MFA student in Creative Writing, Poetry at Brooklyn College.
-She is an Adjunct Lecturer for the City University of New York (CUNY) and serves as Poetry Editor-in-Chief for The Brooklyn Review.
-She is the author of the chapbook, it's too early for poetry, from Proper Tales Press, and her work appears in Union Spring Literary Review, The Hyacinth Review, The Academy of American Poets, and more.
+Emily Shafer is an MFA Candidate in Creative Writing, Poetry at Brooklyn College and an incoming MFA Candidate in Image Text at Cornell University.
+She is an Adjunct Lecturer for the City University of New York (CUNY) and Poetry Editor-in-Chief for The Brooklyn Review.
+She is the author of the chapbook, it's too early for poetry, from Proper Tales Press, and her work appears in numerous online and in-print magazines.

 Originally a fiction writer, Emily began taking an interest in the poetics of music after high school, prompting her creative switch to poetry.
 She writes experimental poetry and hopes to combine it with her love of film photography, which she has exhibited at the Hamilton Heights Darkroom Spring 2025 Exhibit.